ros-industrial-attic/jenkins_config/README.md

         jenkins_config/scripts/trigger_jobs.sh

-7. User setlup (Optional)
+7. User Controls (Optional)
 If access controls or other security are used on the jenkins server, then some care must be taken to ensure that the job scripts run correctly.

 Credentials are required in order to create jobs.
-For a terminal session credentials can be entered using the jenkins login command cd java -jar jenkins-cli.jar -s login --username <user> --password <pass>
+For a terminal session, credentials can be entered using the jenkins login command cd java -jar jenkins-cli.jar -s login --username <user> --password <pass>
 . ./jenkins_config/scripts/trigger_jobs.sh

+In most cases, credentials aren't required for the scripts to initiate a build

 8. Email setup (Optional)